source-foundry/ufodiff/README.md

   ufodiff delta all commits:3 <optional UFO filter>
 ```

-Increase or decrease integer value after the `commits:` argument to change the depth of the git commit history that you want to examine.
+Increase or decrease the integer value after the `commits:` argument to change the depth of the git commit history that you want to examine.

 Add one or more optional UFO source base filenames (e.g. Font-Regular.ufo) as last positional arguments in your command to filter the delta analysis by individual source directories.